Seth Grahame-Smith: Film

 Two of Grahame-Smith's best-selling books were made into feature films.
 Grahame-Smith adapted his book, Abraham Lincoln: Vampire Hunter, for the screen, for producers Tim Burton and Timur Bekmambetov.
 In 2011, Pride and Prejudice and Zombies was optioned by Lionsgate Entertainment, with Natalie Portman producing, and David O. Russell initially set to adapt and direct.
 Russell later left the project.
 In 2013, a new group of producers, including Portman, hired Burr Steers to direct.
 Lily James and Bella Heathcote were chosen to star as the oldest Bennett sisters.
 Pride and Prejudice and Zombies was released on February 5, 2016.

 Grahame-Smith wrote the script for Tim Burton's Dark Shadows, the film adaptation of the 1960s soap opera, replacing longtime Burton scribe John August.
 Grahame-Smith produced the film adaptation of the Mark Bianculli and Jeff Richard spec script The Waiting.
 Smith polished the script for Fantastic Four.
 In 2013, Smith was tapped to write and produce a third Gremlins film.
 In January 2015, it was announced that he will write the screenplay for a sequel to Beetlejuice, and that the Gremlins project was put on hold.
 The remake Something Wicked This Way Comes is set for his directorial debut.
-Smith produced the theatrical film versions of Stephen King's It: It, which was released in September 2017, and It Chapter Two, released two years later, and is producing the feature length follow up to the 1980s' action-comedy homage film short titled Kung Fury in 2018.
+Smith produced the theatrical film versions of Stephen King's It: It, which was released in September 2017, and It Chapter Two, released two years later, and is producing the feature-length follow-up to the 1980s' action-comedy homage film short titled Kung Fury in 2018.

 Television

 After receiving a degree in film from Emerson College, Grahame-Smith moved to Los Angeles, where he wrote and produced for several television series, including Vendettas and the History Channel's History's Mysteries.
 Building on these experiences, Grahame-Smith was hired to produce an innovative CBS online series, Clark and Michael, starring Clark Duke, Michael Cera, David Cross, Patton Oswalt, and Andy Richter.

 While working on Clark and Michael, Grahame-Smith met another producer on the series, David Katzenberg (son of Jeffrey), who would become his partner in KatzSmith Productions.
 Under the KatzSmith banner, Grahame-Smith and Katzenberg created, wrote, and produced a scripted comedy for MTV called The Hard Times of RJ Berger, which follows an awkward high-school loser who gains notoriety for his extraordinary endowment.

 In October 2020, it was announced that Grahame-Smith would be serving as showrunner for an upcoming HBO Max series based on Green Lantern.
 He is also set to write the series alongside Marc Guggenheim.
-In October of 2022 it was announced that the show would take a new direction and that he had opted not to stay with the new project.
+In October 2022 it was announced that the show would take a new direction and that he had opted not to stay with the new project.